 Four Types of Telehealth

 Four basic types of telehealth exist, and some platforms combine two or more types to provide more comprehensive services.
-Given that funding for telehealth is expanding and more expansion is likely to continue, practitioners will benefit by knowing about these four types.
+Given that funding for telehealth is expanding and more expansion is likely to continue, practitioners will benefit by knowing about these four types of telehealth.

 Synchronous interaction is the most well-known type of technology-based healthcare service referred to in telehealth or telemedicine.
 It includes any video call or live chat software that allows a healthcare provider to communicate with a client/patient in real-time, or live.
 Consultation is conducted across distance using two-way, interactive software housed in desktop computers, laptops, tablets or other mobile devices such as smartphones.